Raquel Barros

-Raquel Barros Aldunate (2 December 1919 – 11 August 2014) was a Chilean folklorist, noted for her studies and dissemination of Chilean folk music and dance.
+Raquel Barros Aldunate (2 December 1919 – 11 August 2014) was a Chilean folklorist noted for her studies and dissemination of Chilean folk music and dance.

 Biography

-In 1952 Raquel Barros founded the Folkloric Association of Chile, of which she was the director for many years.
-This group, currently called the Raquel Barros Folkloric Group of Chile, is the oldest such group in the country.
-Between 1958 and 1980 she was a researcher at the University of Chile at the Institute of Musical Research and then at the Music Department.
+In 1952, Raquel Barros founded the Folkloric Association of Chile, of which she was the director for many years.
+This group, currently called the Raquel Barros Folkloric Group of Chile, is the country's oldest group.
+Between 1958 and 1980, she was a researcher at the University of Chile at the Institute of Musical Research and then at the Music Department.
 Barros was vice-dean and assistant dean of the Faculty of Musical Sciences and Arts and Performance of that house of studies between 1974 and 1975.
-In 1973 she was director of the National Folkloric Ballet.
+In 1973, she was the director of the National Folkloric Ballet.

-Barros always combined research with the practice of folklore.
-Even at an advanced age she was working on the dissemination of Chilean culture.
-At 82 she headed the cultural center of the Municipality of Recoleta.
+Barros always combined research with folklore practice.
+Even at an advanced age, she worked on disseminating Chilean culture.
+At 82, she headed the cultural center of the Municipality of Recoleta.

 In 1996, she was appointed Corresponding Member of the Permanent International Folklore Commission, based in Buenos Aires, Argentina.
-In 2004 she was a member of the "FONDART" Project Qualification Commission of the National Council of Culture and the Arts.
+In 2004, she was a member of the "FONDART" Project Qualification Commission of the National Council of Culture and the Arts.

 Raquel Barros died at the Hospital del Salvador in Santiago on 11 August 2014 after suffering a fall at her home.